Texas Mathworks offers an exciting experience in math exploration! The Mathworks Math Contest (MMC):

 2. Must not be enrolled in a secondary institute (high school) or its equivalent.

-3. Must be accepted to and attend the JSMC Residential program in preparation for the trip to Hong Kong.
-The camp is held at Texas State University - San Marcos for two weeks in June in preparation for the July competition.
+3. Must be accepted to and attend the JSMC Residential program in its entirety in preparation for the trip to Hong Kong.
+The camp is held at Texas State University for two weeks in June in preparation for the Contest in mid-July.

 |Mathworks PMWC Team Results|